ishaanjav/Weka-ML-Face-Recognition/README.md

 _____
 ## Setup:

+***You do not need to worry about installing the Weka ML Library because the files are already in this repo***.

 *Please note that this app requires the use of [**Microsoft Azure's Face API**](https://azure.microsoft.com/en-us/services/cognitive-services/face/).* **Without an API Key, you will not be able to use the app as it was intended.** The following sections contain the full set of instructions to getting your own API key for free and using it in the app by changing a single line of code.
 ### Downloading to Android Studio
 To use the app, you can clone it from this GitHub repository as a zip file, extract the contents of the file, and open it as a project in Android Studio.
 Once you have done so, it can be run on your Android device.